“What’s the main thing you think of when you think of Dutch food?”

 My first introduction to beer snacks happened earlier this year with some amazing fried bread in the Baltics, but Amsterdam takes fried goodness even further with bitterballen.
 Bitterballen are breaded balls of what is essentially gravy that are deep fried and served up with mustard and your favorite drink.
 These bite-sized treats are great pretty much any time of the day or night.
 Good on their own, they’re pretty darn amazing with a frothy beverage.

-We were the guests of Eating Amsterdam.
+We were the guests of Eating Europe.
 All opinions of the sugary, savory deliciousness are our own.

 Have you been to Amsterdam?
 What was your favorite food there?